 Please check the calendar for our schedule of workshops and general lab availability.

-ISSR also offers private, customized fee-based consultations specific to principal investigators’ research activities, at a rate of $150 an hour.
+ISSR also offers private, customized fee-based consultations specific to principal investigators’ research activities, as well as customized workshops, at a rate of $150 an hour.

 Areas of expertise